 • Desirability factors can be assigned to any varying aspect of a form.
-To exemplify this, consider another type of variation for the footbridge of Fig 5, as shown in Fig 6a.
-The figure shows the plan of the centreline of the loop ASBR of the bridge of Fig 5.
+To exemplify this, consider another type of variation for the footbridge of Fig 4, as shown in Fig 5a.
+The figure shows the plan of the centreline of the loop ASBR of the bridge of Fig 4.
 Here, it is assumed that the positions of points A and B are fixed.
-But, the shape of the bridge deck could change with respect to its initially assumed centreline of Fig 6a.
+But, the shape of the bridge deck could change with respect to its initially assumed centreline of Fig 5a.

-To elaborate, suppose that the hatched area of Fig 6b defines the region in which the geometry of the (plan) of the bridge deck can change.
+To elaborate, suppose that the hatched area of Fig 5b defines the region in which the geometry of the plan of the bridge deck can change.
 In other words, the hatched area defines the 'extent' or the 'tolerance' area for the base arc ('zero-arc', which means, the initially given geometry) of the bridge.
 There are infinitely many possibilities for the definition of the variants of the bridge deck within the hatched area.
-But, here, a simple method is suggested for generating of the variants of the bridge deck based on its initial geometry, that is, the looped arc ASBR.
-In order to explain the method of generating the variants of a given base arc, consider Fig 6c and suppose that the initially defined arc is jk.
-Now, let points j and k move to new positions (j_1, k_1) in the direction (side) 1, and (j_2, k_2) in the direction (side) 2, respectively, as shown in Fig 6c.
-Furthermore, it is assumed that the steps of movement jj_1 , kk_1 , jj_2 and kk_2 , are normal to the base arc jk.
+Here, a simple method is suggested for generating the variants of the bridge deck based on its initial geometry, that is, the looped arc ASBR.
+In order to explain the method of generating the variants of a given base arc, consider Fig 5c and suppose that the initially defined arc is jk.
+Now, let points j and k move to new positions (j_1, k_1) in the direction (side) 1, and (j_2, k_2) in the direction (side) 2, respectively.
+Furthermore, assume that the steps of movement jj1, kk1, jj2 and kk2, are normal to the base arc jk.